NewbieCPP/Maze-Game-SFML/README.md

 This game was a way for me to implement what i learned in the very beginning of my Object Oriented Programming journey, excluding any code design of course (since i didn't have that knowledge yet).

+Make sure to check out the rest of the game files: https://1drv.ms/f/s!AqV736O9akOdg58HhFZXkG9mVaMLFA .These files are essential for the game to work as it should.

 # Game Sprites:

 Pokemon Yellow (GameBoy Color) Ash Ketchum,The enemy(was the last member of the elite 4 in the pokemon game).